ilovedogs3003/ilovedogs3003.github.io/_projects/mapping_education.md

     </li>
 </ul>
 <p>
-    There was a lot of other data processed, however, they were not used in the final report due to no dictionary of the variables being readily accessible.
-This is important to know i) how variables are being defined, ii) what they are actually measuring, and iii) how they measure these things.
+    There was a lot of other data processed, all of which is provided to you via the Colab Notebook
 </p>